Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

 \subsection{Classical Kantorovich--Rubinstein duality and related decomposition into transport rays}

 In the optimal transport theory the Kantorovich--Rubinstein duality is a cornerstone of many developments.
-It tells that if $\mu,\nu\in\mathcal{P}_1(\mathbb{R}^n)$ are two Borel probability measures with finite first moments then the Wasserstein distance between $\mu$ and $\nu$
+It tells that if $\mu,\nu\in\mathcal{P}_1(\mathbb{R}^n)$, that is, if $\mu,\nu$ are two Borel probability measures with finite first moments, then the Wasserstein distance between $\mu$ and $\nu$

 is equal to